-Sobha recently kicked off the Face to Face 2019 Conference at City College.
-She is thrilled to be at the Graduate Program in Educational Theatre at The City College of New York.
-She is a Co-Chair of the New York City Arts in Education Roundtable; an Arthur Miller Mentor for the NYC DOE and Arthur Miller Foundation; is part of the American's for the Arts Speaker's Bureau and is on the Board of Directors for AATE where she will support the development of the national conferences.
+Sobha has been appointed Director of The Graduate Program in Educational Theatre at The City College of New York.
+She is a Co-Chair of the New York City Arts in Education Roundtable; an Arthur Miller Mentor for the NYC DOE and Arthur Miller Foundation; and is part of the American's for the Arts Speaker's Bureau.

 Take a look at some blogs Sobha has written for other organizations:

 Teaching The Teachers: City College to the New Vic (New Victory Theater)

 Sobha Kavanakudiyil is Director of The Graduate Program in Educational Theatre at The City College of New York.
 She earned her her M.A. in Educational Theatre from NYU. and her B.A. in Communications from Fordham University.
 After beginning her graduate degree at NYU, Sobha immersed herself in the field of arts education.
 She currently serves as Co-Chair for The New York City Arts in Education Roundtable Board of Directors.